cityjson/website/tutorials/flatcitybuf.md

 ### Adding to your project

-Init a new Rust project:
+Initialise a new Rust project:

 ```bash
 cargo new fcb_demo